mrachid/vpweather/README.md

 Weather with OpenWeatherMap API

-git clone the repos and open VPweather.xcworkspace run project
+git clone the repos, open VPweather.xcworkspace and run the project